clear-code/libreoffice-export-all-to-csv/README.md

 ## Installation

+Pre-built binary are also available at the [releases page](https://github.com/clear-code/libreoffice-export-all-to-csv/releases).

  1. Clone this repository to somewhere.
  2. Run `make install`.
  3. Then LibreOffice starts and shows a confirmation dialog for the installation.
 Click "OK".